Have you ever found that:

 - Have I had any success in trying to change these patterns?

-Don’t wait until the conflicts surrounding your digital habits get deeper.
+Don’t wait until the conflicts surrounding your digital habits harm your relationship.
 You can begin changing your patterns and healing your life right now.
-Give me a call to schedule an open conversation about your concerns and needs.
+Let’s schedule an open conversation about your concerns and needs.